monkeywithacupcake/mern-cupcake/README.md

  + Express as the server
  + React and Redux for the front-end
  + Node for the API
+ + Styling is with MaterializeCSS, but I want to shift to styled-components

 ### Goals for MERN Cupcake
 MERN cupcake is a test environment that eventually could be used for applications where users have their own nested data.